Skip to main content

 Spring Botanizing at Penny’s Bend

 Location: Meet at Penny’s Bend.
-Driving directions will be sent in the program reminder.
+Driving directions will be included in a program reminder email sent the week before the program.
+Parking is free and carpooling is encouraged.

 Accessibility: This will be a small group program that takes place outdoors and traveling on unpaved trails with some uneven surfaces and moderate inclines.